shaofengzeng/SuperPoint-Pytorch/README.md

 - [Kornia](https://kornia.github.io/)

 # Our performance
-- MagicPoint Detection repeatability on Hpatches: 0.664
+- MagicPoint Detection Repeatability on Hpatches: 0.664
-- SuperPoint Homography estimation correctness on Hpatches: 0.715
+- SuperPoint Homography Estimation Correctness on Hpatches: 0.715
+(**If you can achieve better results, please let me know, thanks!**)
 # New update (20211016)
-- Train your MagicPoint and SuperPoint
+- Train your MagiqqqcPoint and SuperPoint
-*Remember to remove parameter eps=1e-3 for all the BatchNormalization functions in model/modules/cnn/*.py*
+*Remember to remove parameter eps=1e-3 for all the BatchNormalization functions in model/modules/cnn/\*.py*

 # New update (20210904)